• Skip to main content

 • Hide small LEGO pieces in a putty ball and challenge your child to build something with the pieces.

 Do you have a fine motor activity that your child particularly enjoys?
-I’m always looking for new ideas!
+We also loved this fine motor art project with string.
+I'm always looking for new ideas!

 Want Your Kids to Love Being Unplugged?